Mental HealthPsychology

 A teacher friend of mine, Jamal, once said: “I went into education to inspire students.
 Now, I’m just trying not to yell at the copy machine.”

-His school eventually introduced mental health days and teacher support groups—something all workplaces should consider.
+Eventually, his school introduced mental health days and teacher support groups—something all workplaces should consider.

 The psychological impact of workplace burnout isn’t just personal—it’s professional, too.
 Burnout leads to: